-Only one member of a household (see Part A.2 on page 3 for definition) may claim the credit.
+Only one member of a household (defined on page 4) may claim the credit.
 If two or more members of a household each qualify (for example, where a husband and wife are married filing separate returns), they must determine between themselves who will claim the credit.

-Partners, members of LLCs treated as partnerships, taxoption (S) corporation shareholders, and grantors of revocable trusts must file for this credit as individuals on their individual income tax returns.
+Partners, members of LLCs treated as partnerships, tax-option (S) corporation shareholders, and grantors of revocable trusts must file for this credit as individuals on their individual income tax returns.